 But it's all academic anyhow now.
 You have already accepted their TOS by now simply by continuing to use the yahoo servers (through webmail or an email client app).

 This is a public forum and I am a customer just like you.
-If you find this post helpful in solving your problem then feel free to kudo it.
-If it is also the solution then consider clicking "Accept as Solution" if it solves your problem.
+Click kudo if you feel this post is helpful and "Accept as Solution" if it solves your problem.